How to Handle Negative Reviews?

 The Internet and social media networks have placed the power of mass communications in users' hands.
 Hostel owners are forced to focus on customer satisfaction, or face the consequences.
 If guests have a bad experience at your hostel, they will share their experience on social networks, where this information can spread like wildfire.
 On the other hand, if they post positive comments and recommend your hostel, that will positively impact your brand.
 Sometimes, these types of shared positive experiences become part of what we call viral marketing.

-These relatively new review systems empower guests to make informed lodging decisions.
+These review systems empower guests to make informed lodging decisions.
 Travelers trust other travelers' opinions, so these social reviews can influence travelers’ purchase decisions.
 If they only see negative comments or no reviews about your hostel, they will be very likely to choose another one.

 No matter how good your service or how comfortable your beds, there will always be unsatisfied guests.
 When you find a negative review, you have two options: ignore it or join the conversation.

 We think that you ignore negative reviews at your peril.
 You may ignore it, but your future potential customers will not.
 You don’t want negative reviews to go unanswered.
 The good news is that most customers who post negative comments are not your enemy.
 Often customers want you to read their feedback, so you can know how to improve the experience for others.
 In many ways, social media has replaced the physical suggestions box you may have seen at restaurants and hotels in the past.